whispir/openapi/docs/About-the-Whispir-platform-API.md

-# Note - work in progress
-This is a work-in-progress document for documenting the Whispir push notification enhancements.
-It is based on the currently published release documentation with a few sections updated describing the rich/priority push changes.

-**This document is subject to change.**

-//TODO Links to push sections?

 # About the Whispir platform API

-**This document is subject to change.**
 Built by developers, for developers, Whispir is the place where you can easily build communications into your app – SMS, email, push, voice, chat, web, social networks and web pages.

 ## REST architecture